Andrew Watson (bishop): Episcopal ministry

 Watson was introduced into the House of Lords as one of the Lords Spiritual on 9 February 2022.

 Views

-In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:
+In 2023, following the news that the House of Bishops of the Church of England was to introduce proposals for blessing same-sex relationships, Watson signed an open letter which stated:

+During the Church of England's February 2023 General Synod meeting, Watson was one of four bishops in the house to vote against the successful proposal to introduce blessings and prayers for same-sex relationships.
+He also voted against introducing "standalone services for same-sex couples" on a trial basis during a meeting of the General Synod in November 2023; the motion passed.